Usha-Mounika/Samsung_PD/README.md

 #### Design Rule Check
 Design Rule Check (DRC) are the rules that should be followed whenever the routing of the design is performed such as
-- the minimal wire width (width of the wire should be no less than a specified amount based on the limitations of the fabrication process)
+- the minimal wire width (width of the wire should not be less than a specified amount based on the limitations of the fabrication process)
 - the wire pitch (the centre-to-centre distance between 2 wires should be no smaller than a certain distance)
-- wire spacing rule (distance between 2 wires should be no smaller than a certain distance)
+- wire spacing rule (distance between 2 wires should be no smaller than a certain distance) These wires are made with photolithographic process for desired width and pitch.
 ![dsk5_3](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/f9f16641-75cb-4ec7-9c17-72b19d4c66e7)

 The parasitic information is extracted for each cell and net as shown.